VinayagamD/LearnJava8/README.md

 # testjava8
 Learning Java8 Features And Implementation

-__Purpose of the project is learn available methods and option in Java 8__
+__Purpose of the repo is learn available methods and option in Java 8__

 * Imperative vs Declarative Style Example
 * About lambda